knormoyle/rp2040_si5351_wspr/README.md

 ### 4. Upload

-- First attach a GPS and a HF antenna (at least 50cm monopole wire) to your tracker.
-Radio module may be damaged when not attaching an antenna, since power has nowhere to go.
+- First attach a GPS antenna and a short HF antenna (6" dipole wires?) to the AG6NS 0.4 pcb with new kbn BOM/CPL files, assembled by jlcpcb.com
-- Connect sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1 (AG6NS 0.4 with new kbn BOM/CPL files) board to your computer with a micro USB cable, then you should see a COM port under **Tools->Port** menu item.
+- Connec board to your computer with a micro USB cable, then you should see a COM port under **Tools->Port** menu item.
 Select that port. (e.g. "/dev/cu.usbmodem141101")
 - Click **Upload**
+-
+- The firmware turns USB pll off at times.
+If you can't upload, unplug the usb (better yet get a usb cable with switch to avoid plug/unplug cycles).
+Then plug it back in.
+The green led should be on steady. immediately do the compile upload.
+After that you have 15 secs to open a putty window (setup a fast way to start putty with a session defined. save output (logging) to a putty.log for later analysis/debug.
+You will interact with the putty window for keyboard entry (if necessary).
+Hit enter to interrupt to get to config screen and keyboard entry.
+X to leave config mode and reboot.
+You will have to repeat opening putty at this point because of the reboot.
+If there is no usb, but just power, the tracker will enter balloon mode.
+Also, all usb input/output will be disabled if you don't open the putty session within 15 secs of boot.
+There is much debug output. it can be disabled with the V command in the config (VERBY).
+0 is least output.
+1 is more.
+2 is more than that.
+3 is most so far.
+The printing does not interfere with wspr operations.
+You can set K (clock) to 18 Mhz.
+There is a factory reset in the config selection.
+It will default any bad/illegal entries in the config.
+-
 - If you see an error, you may need to put the tracker board into "Bootloader" mode before uploading:
   - Disconnect the USB cable
   - While shorting the H5 (two thru-hole next to the USB connector, maybe with pins or tweezers), connect the USB cable